 * * *

-*I use the term DMA in this article to succinctly refer to all types of doctoral degrees earned by performers and composers who pursue tenure-track faculty employment (e.g., some composers earn a Ph.D. instead of a DMA, and select institutions confer the Doctor of Arts or Doctor of Music in place of the DMA).
+*I use the term DMA in this article to succinctly refer to all types of doctoral degrees earned by performers and composers who pursue tenure-track faculty employment (e.g., many composers earn a Ph.D. instead of a DMA, and select institutions confer the Doctor of Music or Doctor of Arts in place of the DMA).

 **General info about music alumni outcomes is available on the website of the Strategic National Arts Alumni Project.
-Few music schools track and publish DMA employment outcomes, so we lack precise numbers regarding the percentage of graduates who win tenure-track jobs each year.
+Few music schools track and publish DMA alumni employment outcomes, so we lack precise data regarding the percentage of graduates who win tenure-track jobs each year.
+Nonetheless, the number of tenure-track applied music faculty searches taking place each year in the U.S. represents a small percentage of the number of DMA graduates seeking full-time positions.

 6 Keys to Music School Survival